 If you're interested in a Comparative Literature concentration, please start discussing it with us as early as possible in your sophomore year, certainly well before the deadline for declaring your concentration.

 Declaring a concentration in Comparative Literature is an easy but not a mechanical process.
 You don't just fill out a form on ASK--we want to get to know you.
-If you're considering a concentration in Comparative Literature, first off, please see DUS, Prof. Merrim, during her office hours.
-No appointment necessary.
+If you're considering a concentration in Comparative Literature, first off, please see DUS, Prof. Dore Levy, during her office hours or by appointment.
 If you know or prefer another Concentration Advisor, feel free to see him or her instead.
 You'll find our office hours on the department website.

 Concentration Track 1 & 2 Requirements Checklist